gruberdev/local-gitops/README.md

 ### Project Objective

-> The goal of this project is to provide a simplified approach to creating your own local cluster, as well all the utilities you'll need to run a functional cluster, such as a image registry, garbage collectors, ingress configuration with tls and monitoring tools.
+> The objective of this project is to furnish a streamlined method for establishing your own local cluster, complete with necessary utilities such as an image registry, garbage collectors, ingress configuration with TLS, and monitoring tools
 >
-> It is also meant to provide a way for newcomers on the area both access to a functional GitOps configuration, and the capability to run it easily, to understand how it works in practice.
+> The project employs k3d to build a local cluster. k3d, a lightweight version of k3s, has the capacity to run all cluster components within containers, thus offering a more efficient local simulation alternative to Minikube or similar counterparts.
+Further, the project installs ArgoCD atop the k3d-created cluster, leveraging this repository as a resource for executing GitOps.
+It utilizes the code in the apps/ directory to generate and configure cluster resources.
 >
-> What this project does is create a local cluster using k3d, a lightweight version of k3s that can run all parts of the cluster inside containers, allowing for a more efficient way to simulate cluster locally than Minikube or other counterparts.
-Then the project also installs ArgoCD on top of the k3d cluster created, using this repository as resource to do GitOps, using the code inside `apps/` to create and configure the resources on your cluster.
+> Additionally, a multi-OS tool is configured to establish the DNS forwarding required for accessing cluster resources via hostnames rather than IP addresses.
+It employs `mkcert` to facilitate TLS/SSL-enabled requests towards your cluster ingresses, while continuing to operate exclusively on local resources.
 >
-> It also configures a multi-OS tool that creates the DNS forwarding required to access your cluster resources using hostnames instead of IP addresses, using `mkcert` to create TLS/SSL-enabled requests towards your cluster ingresses, everything still running solely on local resources.
->
-> It is meant to be completed automated, but one can look into `tasks` to understand what is exactly doing, as `Taskfiles` are easy to read and only describe what commands were being executed every step of the automation process.
+> Although the process is designed to be fully automated, users can delve into `tasks` to comprehend its operations.
+Taskfiles are easy to digest and they simply illustrate the commands executed at each automation phase.

 ## Resources versioning